 And truthfully, I’ve always been a fan of simplicity when it comes to baking (and food in general).
 Sure, it’s fun to try some crazy new techniques every once in awhile for a special occasion, but I’ve never worked with fondant and novelty desserts just aren’t really my thing because if I’m honest, I lack the patience they require.
 As far as I’m concerned, you just can’t beat a good, simple cake recipe and delicious, fluffy buttercream, am I right?

-When I made this cake I whipped the peanut butter frosting so it would be nice and fluffy and it turned out to be not only the perfect flavour combination, but the perfect texture combination too!!
-And the crushed salted peanuts on top just give this cake the perfect sweet and salty vibe, if you're into that kind of thing (which I totally am).
+When I made the topping for this banana layer cake, I whipped the peanut butter frosting so it would be nice and fluffy.
+It turned out to be not only the perfect flavour combination, but the perfect texture combination too!!
+And the crushed salted peanuts on top just give this moist banana cake the perfect sweet and salty vibe, if you’re into that kind of thing (which I totally am).

 For the cake: